Arsh1213/getting_started_with_javascript/Chapters/4_your_first_javascript_program.md

 > __Debugging__ is the activity of figuring out what's wrong with your program in terms of syntax, logic, dependencies, etc. You will debug a lot in course of your journey to become a programmer - be mentally prepared for arduous sessions.
 In fact, a lot of exercises you will encounter in this booklet will involve analytical debugging, which is one of the best ways to forge a deep understanding of your programs and the environment in which they execute.

 In this chapter, you will learn the following:
   - Where to write JavaScript code
-  - What are the right tools for writing code
   - Some trivial examples of JavaScript code
   - Some generic techniques for program flow and control